 - Down syndrome (trisomy 21).
 Down syndrome is a chromosomal disorder that causes lifelong intellectual disability and developmental delays and, in some people, health problems.

 - Spina bifida.
-Spina bifida is a serious birth defect that occurs when a portion of the neural tube fails to develop or close properly, causing defects in the spinal cord and in the bones of the spine.
+Spina bifida is a birth defect that occurs when a portion of the neural tube fails to develop or close properly, causing defects in the spinal cord and in the bones of the spine.

-The quad screen has traditionally been the most commonly used screening in the second trimester.
+The quad screen has traditionally been one of the most commonly used screenings in the second trimester.
 It was generally used if prenatal care began during the second trimester or if first trimester screening, which involves a blood test and an ultrasound exam, wasn't available.
 Your health care provider might combine the results of first trimester screening with the quad screen to improve the detection rate of Down syndrome.

 Before the screening, think about what the results mean to you.
 Consider whether the screening will be worth any anxiety it might cause, or whether you'll handle your pregnancy differently depending on the results.
 You might also consider what level of risk would be enough for you to choose a more invasive follow-up test.